-- Strukturiertes Finanzprodukt (1) (remove)
+- Strukturiertes Finanzprodukt (1) (entfernen)

 - Inflation-linked Products and Optimal Investment with Macro Derivatives (2006)